 Emissions avoidance is the most effective carbon management strategy over a multi-decadal timescale to achieve stabilisation and, ultimately, reductions of atmospheric CO_2 .
-This avoids stable carbon deposits stored underground from entering either the atmosphere or the more labile carbon pools on land and in the oceans, which can be readily destabilised and returned to the atmosphere as CO_2 .
+This strategy avoids stable carbon deposits stored underground from entering either the atmosphere or the more labile carbon pools on land and in the oceans, which can be readily destabilised and returned to the atmosphere as CO_2 (eg., CO_2 stored in forest biomass susceptible to fires).